timosarkar/Win32.WinP4wn.dropper/README.md

 # Win32.WinP4wn.dropper
 LMAO, its WinP4wn!
-A dead simple way to bypass a companie's Group-Policies.
+A dead simple way to bypass a company Group-Policies.

 ## Abstract